With summer ending in Athol, now is an ideal time to get a head start on air conditioner maintenance.

 2. Clean the Outside

-Then use the vacuum to cautiously clean the metallic fins.
-These parts are also known as condenser coils and transfer heat away from your system.
+Then turn on the vacuum to cautiously clean the metallic fins.
+These components are also referred to as condenser coils and divert heat away from your equipment.

-You need to be careful with these fine coils.
-Misshapen or crushed fins can affect efficiency.
+You need to be considerate of these fine coils.
+Warped or crinkled fins can influence efficiency.

 3. Fix Bent Fins

-Use a butter knife to straighten misshapen fins.
-You can also buy a fin comb from an appliance part retailer.
-A pro from Alpine Summit Heating & Cooling should handle large amounts of damage.
+Use a butter knife to rearrange bent fins.
+You can also use a fin comb from an appliance part website.
+A pro from Alpine Summit Heating & Cooling should fix large amounts of damage.

 4. Clean the Inside

 After extracting the fan, fish out leaves and other yard litter.
-Then wipe the inside of the equipment with a wet rag.
+Then wipe the inside of the unit with a wet rag.

 The only coil cleaner you should use is water.
-Use slight pressure from a hose nozzle to wash the fins, spraying water from the inside out.
+Use light pressure from a hose nozzle to rinse the fins, showering water from the inside out.
 Replace the fan once you’re completed.

 5. Test Your Air Conditioner

-Now it’s time to restore power and turn your air conditioner back on.
-If it’s not running properly, contact us a call at 208-561-1226.
+You can now restore power and turn your air conditioner back on.
+If it’s not running correctly, contact us a call at 208-561-1226.

 Related: Air Conditioner Service: Pay a Little Now, Save Later